US Cash Products-Midwest diesel up on demand, refinery work

 HOUSTON, Nov 9 Midwest cash diesel markets diesel extended gains on Wednesday on strong demand in regional shale drilling operations, the autumn crop harvest and refinery maintenance, traders said.

-Prompt Group Three ultra-low sulfur diesel differentials gained about 5.75 cents per gallon to 15.00/16.00 cents over the December heating oil screen on the New York Mercantile Exchange.
+Prompt Group Three ultra-low sulfur diesel differentials gained half a cent per gallon to 9.50/10.50 cents over the December heating oil screen on the New York Mercantile Exchange.

 Ongoing maintenance at BP's (BP.L) (BP.N) 405,000 barrel-per-day (bpd) refinery in Whiting, Indiana, kept the market for Chicago ULSD tight as well, with barrels talked a penny per gallon higher 13.00/14.00 cents over.